ksevindik/ksevindik.github.io/_posts/2008-08-10-delegating-authentication-to-web-services-in-acegi.md

+---
+layout: post
-# Delegating Authentication to Web Services in Acegi
+title: Delegating Authentication to Web Services in Acegi
+author: Kenan Sevindik
+---

 What I like most about Acegi Security Framework is its configurability and extensibility.
 I think those two features are very crucial for any framework to be successful.
 Recently, I have come across a requirement of authenticating users via